kaiorosa1/100-days-of-code/log.md

 ### Day 13: February 8, 2019

 **Today's Progress**: Worked on the floodfill functionality and it finally worked.
+Also worked a bit on the Tribute Page (FCC project).

 **Thoughts**: Motivation is something very fluctuating.
 I don't feel unmotivated but I do not feel motivated haha.
 I don't know if this makes sense.
 I'm glad I could make the Campo Minado work.
+On the tribute page was just some tweaks.

 **Link(s) to work**: Commit on Github :https://github.com/kaiorosa1/campo-minado/commit/cef054fcea8efa0350b27b13c6c33e3061187b2d